Summary

 The framework that is displayed on this slide is the theoretical backbone of a lot of e-learning.
 A Community of Inquiry framework was formed around three main ideas, and then is broken into three different Presences.
 These ideas are:

-These ideas are encapsulated within the Presences and how those Presences interact together creates a Community of Inquiry (CoI).
+These ideas are encapsulated within the Presences and how those Presences interact together create a Community of Inquiry (CoI).

 Transition Phrase: "Where the three Presences intersect, we get the educational experience that students have in classrooms."